 Verifying the Hash

-It's important to verify the hash passed in the X-Gigya-HMAC-SHA1 header to ensure the authenticity of the notification.
+It's important to verify the hash passed in the X-Gigya-Sig-Hmac-Sha1 header to ensure the authenticity of the notification.
 To verify the hash:

-- Compare your hash to the one received in the X-Gigya-HMAC-SHA1 header.
+- Compare your hash to the one received in the X-Gigya-Sig-Hmac-Sha1 header.

 If the hashes match, the notification is considered valid.